At 10 hrs/week

 Cezanne is an expert in computer vision with an M.S. in Electrical Engineering from Stanford University.
 Inspired by anyone with the drive and imagination to learn something new, she aims to create more inclusive and effective STEM education.

 Anthony is a US Army combat veteran with an M.S. in Computer Engineering from Colorado State University.
-He is the Product Lead at Udacity for the Robotics and Self-Driving Car Engineer Nanodegree programs.
+Prior to being a Product Lead at Udacity, he was a Senior Software Engineer at Lockheed Martin in their Autonomous Systems R&D division.

 Elecia is an embedded software engineer at Logical Elegance, Inc, the author of O’Reilly’s Making Embedded Systems, and host of the Embedded.fm podcast.
 She enjoys sharing her enthusiasm for engineering and devices.